 From emergence to expansion, from rise to fall, the Inca timeline is a complex, fascinating and ultimately tragic chain of events.

 For clarity’s sake, the following chronology omits many finer details — but it should provide a solid overview of the Incas and their passage through time.
-If you want to learn more about the Incas, read any one of the books listed in the references section at the end of the timeline.
+To put all of this into a global context, read the timeline alongside The World at the Height of the Inca Empire.

 Emergence of the Incas